-Pension Credit could give you some extra cash, and other benefits too:
+Not only could Pension Credit give you some extra money, it could help with other benefits too:

-- You'll get help paying your Council Tax (it may even mean you pay no Council Tax at all, unless other people live with you). - You may get help with housing costs (see page 20-21) and get a Cold Weather Payment (see page 23). - You'll get help with health costs (see page 30-31). - If you're a carer, you may get an extra amount known as a Carer's Addition.
-This is worth up to £36 a week.
+- You'll get help paying your Council Tax (it may even mean you pay no Council Tax at all, unless other people live with you). - You may get help with housing costs (see page 20-21) and could get a Cold Weather Payment (see page 23). - You'll get help with health costs (see page 30-31).

+If you're a carer, you may get an extra amount known as a Carer's Addition.
+This is worth up to £37.50 a week.
 See our Carer's Allowance guide for more information.

-You've nothing to lose by applying, but potentially a lot to gain.
+There's nothing to lose by applying, but potentially a lot to gain.
 If you've been turned down before, it's still worth making a new claim every year.
 Benefits rates change, as can your finances.

 You can claim Pension Credit by calling the Pension Service.
-They will ask you questions over the phone and can fill in the form for you, though you'll need certain details, such as:
+They will ask you questions over the phone and can fill in the form for you.
+You'll need certain information, such as:

-- your National Insurance (NI) number - your bank account, income, savings and investments.
+- your National Insurance (NI) number - bank account, income, savings and investments details.

-You can also ask them to send you a form to fill in at home.
+They can send you a form to fill in at home if you prefer.

-See our guide Pension Credit for more information, or call: State Pension claim line: 0800 731 7898 (textphone 0800 731 7339).
-Pension Credit claim line: 0800 99 1234 (textphone 0800 169 0133).
+See our guide Pension Credit for more information, or call the State Pension claim line: 0800 731 7898 (textphone 0800 731 7339) or Pension Credit claim line: 0800 99 1234 (textphone 0800 169 0133).

-2. Your home
+Your home